d

 K=Knit (ie, K7=Knit 7 stitches)

-General Info on how to Knit and follow a pattern, here
+General Info on how to Knit and follow a pattern, is available here.

 Sizes